-Now that you have bought one of the most expensive items you will likely purchase during your lifetime, the next step is to protect and ensure that this asset passes to your loved ones if you are not around.
+You’ve bought real estate, one of the most expensive items you will likely purchase during your lifetime.
+The next step is to protect and ensure that this asset passes to your loved ones if you’re not around.

-Depending on how you took title to your home, you will likely need to take a step further and create an estate plan.
-If you don’t, your home will need to be probated in order to pass to your loved ones.
+You will likely need to take a step further and create an estate plan.
+If you don’t, your home will be probated in order to pass to your loved ones.

 Here is a basic example: Henry buys his first home for $600,000 and takes title as “Henry Homeowner, a single man.”
 A few years later, Henry passes away.
 He was single at the time of his death and had no children.

 His parents hire an attorney who files a probate case with the Superior Court of California.